Shipeasy

 # … run your normal email test path …

 Time how long it takes from "decide to flip" to "next email is suppressed."
-With the default 1-second poll interval, you should see the next call return false within ~1s of running the off command.
+With the default 30-second poll interval on Free / 60-second on Team, the next call should return the new value within that window of flipping.

 A killswitch is a social signal as much as a technical one.
 Flipping it should announce itself on the team's incident channel and create a paper trail.

-For production-grade pages, point the webhook at PagerDuty or Opsgenie instead of Slack — that way flipping the killswitch is declaring the incident, which is usually the right move.
+For production-grade pages, point the connector at PagerDuty or Opsgenie — that way flipping the killswitch is declaring the incident, which is usually the right move.

 What you have now